codemagic-ci-cd/codemagic-docs/content/building/yaml.md

 ### Environment

 `environment:` Contains your environment variables and enables to specify the version of Flutter used for building.
-This is also where you are required to add credentials and API keys required for code signing.
+This is also where you can add credentials and API keys required for code signing.
 Make sure to [encrypt the values](#encrypting-sensitive-data) of variables that hold sensitive data.

     environment:
       vars:             # Define your environment variables here